StuartCHAN/neural-qa/README.md

 ```

-*  please make sure the folders and paths that have been set in the commands already exists.
+*  Please make sure the folders and paths that have been set in the commands already exist.
 *  one previously generated dataset can be found [here](https://github.com/StuartCHAN/neural-qa/blob/gsoc-stuart/transformer_atten/transformer/data.zip).

 <br>